 - Pour the ice cream mixture into the frozen ice cream churner bowl, and churn on low according to device instructions.
 It should take about 20-25 minutes if the ice cream mixture was prepared correctly.
 (If the mixture does not cool enough prior, it will take longer to churn.)

-- Serve immediately if a “soft-serve” consistency is desire, or freeze 5-6 hours (covered) to have regular ice cream consistency.
+- Serve immediately if a “soft-serve” consistency is desired, or freeze 5-6 hours (covered) to have regular ice cream consistency.
 Enjoy up to 2 weeks in the freezer.